Brian Chase: Career

 Chase met Karen O at Ohio's Oberlin College, and he joined the Yeah Yeah Yeahs in 2000 after their original drummer left the trio.

 Outside of his rock work with the Yeah Yeah Yeahs, Chase has performed in a number of experimental duos with other musicians, such as Stefan Tcherepnin and Seth Misterka, with whom he released a CD Duo on the Australian Heathen Skulls label in 2007.
 Other musicians he has played with include Jessica Pavone, Mary Halvorson, Yonatan Gat, Moppa Elliott, and groups Oakley Hall, Blarvuster, and klezmer-fusionists The Sway Machinery.

 In May 2010 the Chase/Misterka Duo performed at the Melbourne International Jazz Festival and then a month-long Australian tour.
 A second record The Shape of Sound was released to coincide.

 In 2013, Chase released the album Drums & Drones.
 A follow-up, Drums & Drones II, was released in 2018 by Canadian label ICM.
 Chase's drone work has been inspired by his time working at La Monte Young and Marian Zazeela's Dream House, NYC.

+He appeared on three tracks in the 2025 Foetus album Halt.